Eat more organic? Yes!June 21, 2020 8:28 pm

 The American writer and farmer Wendell Berry says, “The soil is the great connector of lives, the source and destination of all.
 It is the healer and restorer and resurrector, by which disease passes into health, age into youth, death into life.
 Without proper care for it we can have no community, because without proper care for it we can have no life.”

 In the same vein, the USDA Agricultural Research Service (ARS) studied the soil for nine years.(1) In short, they saw that conventional farming led to dead soil.
 This soil could not connect to anything.
-In other words, the soil scientist Dr. Elaine Ingham found that organic farming yields soil where you can find 600 million to 1 billion good bacteria in one teaspoon of soil.
-15,000 different species of bacteria were represented.
-One teaspoon of conventionally farmed soil had just 100 good bacteria in it.(2)
+In other words, the soil scientist Dr. Elaine Ingham found that organic farming yields soil where you can find many more good microorganisms, making it more genuinely alive.(2)(3)

 That is to say, to return to Wendell Berry, organically farmed soil is soil that can be the great connector of lives.
 Above all, it can be the source of true and beautiful things.